httpwg/http-extensions/draft-ietf-httpbis-variants.md

 indicates that this response can be used for requests whose Accept-Encoding algorithm selects "gzip" or "identity", as long as the Accept-Language algorithm selects "fr" -- perhaps because there is no gzip-compressed French representation.

+When more than one Variant-Key value is in a response, the first one present MUST correspond to the request that caused that response to be generated.

 Parsing is strict.
 For example:

 ~~~ example